MilaNLProc/twitter-demographer/README.rst

 Let's make an example: you have a set of tweet ids (from english speakers) and you want to:

 + reconstruct the original tweets
-+ disambiugate the location of the users
++ disambiguate the location of the users
 + predict the sentiment of the tweet.

 This can be done with very few lines of code with this library.